FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Approach

 \subsection{Dual-level Feedback Strategy Selector}

-In this section, the purpose of {DFS} is to make a schedule of the strategy by leveraging the dual-level help-seeker's feedback.
-Firstly, we describe the process of the strategy selection, and then introduce the dual-level feedback.
+In this section, the process of strategy selection by DFS is described first, and then the dual-level feedback is introduced.

-\textbf{Strategy Selection} {DFS} utilizes the historical strategy category feature $\boldsymbol{S}$ and contextual representation $\boldsymbol{H}$ as inputs.
-Considering the emotion of the help-seeker is an important factor for supporters to select a strategy, the emotional representation $\boldsymbol{E}$ is introduced and encoded by EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009}, a pre-trained emotion-aware language model in conversation (Details are in Section \ref{detailsofE}).
+\textbf{Strategy Selection} {DFS} takes the historical strategy category feature $\boldsymbol{S}$ and contextual representation $\boldsymbol{H}$ as inputs.
+Considering that the emotion of the help-seeker is an important factor for supporters to select a strategy, the emotional representation $\boldsymbol{E}$ is introduced and encoded by EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009}, a pre-trained emotion-aware language model in conversation (the details are given in Section \ref{detailsofE}).